How to Improve Your HRV: 10 Science-Backed Methods

 Exercise is the gold standard for long-term HRV improvement — but the type matters.

-- HIIT (High-Intensity Interval Training) — Ranked #1 for improving SDNN and RMSSD in the meta-analysis
+- HIIT (High-Intensity Interval Training) — strongest effect on SDNN and RMSSD in the 2025 meta-analysis

 - Zone 2 endurance training — 30–60 minutes at a conversational pace, 3–4 times per week

-- Combined training — Mixing both HIIT and steady-state cardio produced the best overall autonomic balance
+- Combined training — mixing HIIT and steady-state cardio produced the best overall autonomic balance

 Physically active adults maintain HRV values 10–20% higher than sedentary peers of the same age.
 Over months, regular aerobic training can effectively "reverse" years of age-related HRV decline.